brenns10/talks/_posts/2015-09-09-python-libraries.md

 ## More Science

-- [Cython](http://cython.org/) - superset of Python that translates to C and allows you to easily write native Python extensions
 - [scikit-learn](http://scikit-learn.org/stable/) - provides simple and
   efficient machine learning algorithms
 - [NetworkX](http://networkx.github.io/) - graph library that provides standard